-PERS and SERS don’t yet require set-aside amounts, so settlement of claims involving folks who worked for public employers or the school system don’t require this step.
+PERS and SERS don’t yet require set-aside amounts, so settlement of claims involving folks who worked for public employers or the school system doesn’t require this step.
 However, the BWC will still insist on allocating a portion of the settlement proceeds to medical and prescription treatment.
 [Does this seem asinine?
 It is…].

 Another consideration is the time to negotiate a settlement.
-With the BWC, the players change depending upon the settlement amount.
+With the BWC, the players change depending on the settlement amount.
 For example, Ohio BWC Claims Service Specialists may settle claims for up to certain dollar amounts.
 Above this, their supervisor has to sign off.
 Settlements up to $175,000 require approval by appointed BWC attorneys.
 Settlements above this amount have to go a special committee that meets only once a month.

 There’s a similar dynamic with self-insured employers, meaning you move further up the chain of command the higher the settlement.
 Large businesses sometimes have “excess carrier” coverage, meaning after a certain dollar amount has been spent, the excess insurance carrier gets involved in payments and, hence, any potential settlement.
 Large settlements are sometimes paid through annuities over many years if the parties agree to this.
 It takes time to set these up.

 And all this presumes you have some basis for submitting a particular settlement demand.
 For example, a twenty-something with high wages a devastating injury that will likely remove her from the workforce and require extensive ongoing treatment (frankly, a case I’d rarely recommend for settlement) is worth lots of money.
 But (1) the BWC will never offer as much as the case is actually worth, and (2) much of the settlement will end up in an MSA.
 However, if the employer is self-insured and the client insists on pursuing a settlement, there will be time delays because